angular-university/angular-for-beginners-starter/README.md

-# Angular 2 For Beginners Playground
+# Angular 2 + For Beginners Playground
-A playground for Getting Started with Angular 2.
+A playground for Getting Started with the Angular 2 + framework.

 # Installation pre-requisites